Ukraine alleges Russian dirty bomb deception at nuke plant | Headlines

 Ukraine alleges Russian dirty bomb deception at nuke plant

-Ukraine's nuclear energy operator has said Russian forces were performing secret work at Europe's largest nuclear power plant, an activity that could shed light on Russia's claims that the Ukrainian military is preparing a “provocation” involving a radioactive device.
+Ukraine's nuclear energy operator said on Tuesday that Russian forces were performing secret work at Europe's largest nuclear power plant, activity that could shed light on Russia's claims that the Ukrainian military is preparing a “provocation” involving a radioactive device.

-Russian Defense Minister Sergei Shoigu made an unsubstantiated allegation that Ukraine was preparing to launch a so-called dirty bomb.

 Energoatom, the Ukrainian state enterprise that operates the country's four nuclear power plants, said Russian forces have carried out secret construction work over the last week at the occupied Zaporizhzhia Nuclear Power Plant in Ukraine.